-If you haven’t read part one of our Facebook privacy blog, it wouldn’t hurt for you to go back and read that one first.
-Today, we will be looking at configuring your Facebook with security settings designed to protect your personal information.
-The social media giant certainly has a checkered history when it comes to protecting user privacy.
-In fact, a lot of its ongoing troubles center around maintaining individual privacy of its users.
+If you haven’t read part one of our privacy on Facebook blog, it wouldn’t hurt for you to go back and read that one first.
+Today, we will look at configuring your Facebook with security settings designed to protect your personal information.
+The social media giant certainly has a checkered history of protecting user privacy.
+In fact, many of its ongoing troubles center around maintaining individual privacy of its users.

-Knowing how to protect your individual data often comes down to taking control over your personal information.
+Knowing how to protect your individual data often comes down to taking control of your personal information.
 Today, we will get you started protecting the information you share with Facebook.

 Let’s get started by logging into Facebook on a computer.
 You can do a lot from the Facebook mobile app, but you should try to do this part on a computer.

 Once you are in, you will want to look for a little down arrow in the top right-hand part of the page.
 Click on Settings.
 If you ever need to get back to square one, remember that you can always click on the down arrow in the top right corner.

 The first thing you will want to do is make sure that you own (and control) all of the email accounts tied to your Facebook account.
 If you used an old email address (that you can’t get into), you’ll have a hard time getting back into the account if something were to happen.